On the Extremal Energy of Complex Unit Gain Dumbbell Graphs: Abstract

 \section{Abstract}

 We study the extremal energy problem for complex unit gain graphs whose underlying graph is the dumbbell graph $D_{r,s,\ell}$.
-An explicit expression of its characteristic polynomial is derived in terms of the matching polynomials of some of its subgraphs.
-This is used to build two methods to solve the problem in different parity cases.
-For the bipartite case, we establish a method by performing coefficient comparison.
-For the non-bipartite case, we directly analyze the integral kernels in an analog of Coulson's formula.
-The problems are solved for all parity cases except for the minimum energy problem when $r,s$ are odd and $\ell$ is odd.
-We present several counterexamples obtained from numerical experiments and leave this as an open problem.
+Using switching equivalence, we reduce the spectrum to the real parts of the two cycle gains and obtain an explicit expression of the characteristic polynomial in terms of matching polynomials of natural subgraphs.
+For the bipartite case, we determine the extremal gain assignments by coefficient comparison.
+For the non-bipartite cases, we analyze the Coulson integral kernels.
+Finally, the maximum-energy conditions are determined in all cases, while the minimum-energy conditions are determined except when $r$, $s$, and $\ell$ are all odd.
+For this remaining case, we alternatively prove sign restrictions for any improvement over $(0,0)$, and prove a Hessian criterion at the origin, which provides a sufficient condition for $(0,0)$ to fail to be an energy minimizer.

 \textbf{MSC 2020 Classification:} Primary 05C50; Secondary 05C22, 05C35.